lindsaykeough/Enterprise-Web-Security-Infrastructure/README.md

 # Enterprise Web & Security Infrastructure

-Sanitized portfolio documentation for a **Spring 2026 Purdue University CNIT 34220** team project that built a segmented multi-site enterprise environment and progressively added identity, DNS, email, web, availability, PKI, and security controls.
+Sanitized portfolio documentation for a Enterprise Web & Security Infrastructure team project that built a segmented multi-site enterprise environment and progressively added identity, DNS, email, web, availability, PKI, and security controls.

 > This is a public portfolio reconstruction, not a copy of the course submission.
 Credentials, private keys, internal infrastructure details, and complete answer configurations are intentionally excluded.